awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

     --copy-tags
 ```

-**Example From unencrypted, across Regions**
+**Example from unencrypted, across Regions**
 The following code creates a copy of a snapshot, with the new name `mydbsnapshotcopy`, in the AWS Region in which the command is run\.
 For Linux, macOS, or Unix:

 ```